 In the Customise tab on the Chart editor menu, expand the “Chart style” option and change the background colour, font style and border colour.
 Then expand the “Series” tab and customise the line colour, opacity, point size and so on.
 Tick the checkbox beside “Data labels” so that the data are displayed on the graph.

 After that, go to the “Gridlines and ticks” option and check the “Major gridlines” and “Major ticks” for both the vertical axis and the horizontal axis.

 And so that is how we create a semi-log graph in Google Sheets.
-Shown below is the semi-log graph created in Google Sheets.
+Shown below is the semi-log graph Google Sheets that we have created.

-Creating a good semi-log graph – some key points:
+Creating a good semi-log graph in Google Sheets – some key points:

-- Always keep a light background colour: not too bright, not too fancy
+- Always keep a light background colour: not too bright or too fancy

 - Add data labels and keep the font readable